 3) Once you've returned use the chat function again to let the invigilator know you have returned.
 They may wish to verify your ID once you return.

-All students who attempt their exam will have their answers sent to ACCA within 72 hours of completion.
-For piece of mind, this confirmation is displayed as 'Exam attempted' within Your Plan once it has been received by ACCA.
+Please be assured that all students who attempt their exam will have their answers sent to ACCA within 72 hours of their exam finishing.
+For peace of mind, this confirmation is displayed as 'Exam attempted' within Your Plan once it has been received by ACCA.
+Watch our "Check your exam has been submitted" video should you wish to check this for your yourself.

 If you have any further questions about what you need to do on exam day please visit our frequently asked questions.